 Because not all sources of online health information on the web offer high-quality information, and some sites may be outrightly misleading, this has led to increased concerns among providers of medical products and services.

 Recent studies, however, have alleviated these concerns.
-Research has shown that obtaining online health information does not have a significant impact on treatment concordance as long as there is a good healthcare consumer – healthcare provider relationships.
+Research has shown that obtaining online health information does not significantly impact treatment concordance as long as there is a good healthcare consumer – healthcare provider relationship.

 From another angle, some studies also suggest that some healthcare professionals may feel that their authority is being challenged in the presence of an independent, well-informed patient.
 This may have a considerable impact on the consumer – professional relationship.

-Also, because the information available on the web is highly voluminous and too inconsistent, patient confusion is common, especially among patients with online navigational needs.
+Also, because the web’s information is highly voluminous and too inconsistent, patient confusion is common, especially among patients with online navigational needs.

 Nonetheless, some attempts and suggestions have been made to address and resolve some of these challenges.
 Google has attempted to fix this via Knowledge Graphs.
 In Google’s Knowledge Graphs, health information from credible sources is presented in a summarized form.

-One suggestion is to re-design the user interfaces of health-based websites in alignment with the information-seeking behaviors of healthcare consumers.
+One suggestion is to re-design the user interfaces of health-based websites in alignment with healthcare consumers’ information-seeking behaviors.

 Although Google has its good sides and ways it has been of help to healthcare, the search engine still happens to be one of this industry’s most significant obstacles.
 Healthcare professionals have to rise to these obstacles presented by Dr. Google.